 The approval of your graduate adviser on the PELP request guarantees your readmission for the quarter specified.
 International students must have their PELP status approved by the Services for International Students and Scholars office prior to submission of the PELP application to Graduate Studies.

 PELP applications must be submitted to Graduate Studies no later than the first day of the quarter in which the PELP status is to begin.
 Students who have begun the registration process and then withdraw from registration after the first day of the quarter may be billed for tuition and fees owed or have to repay funding, including federal financial aid.
 PELP petitions are subject to the Schedule of Refunds available through the Office of the University Registrar.

 Students may not hold any student appointment including GSR, TA, Reader or Associate In _ while on PELP.
 Students may not receive financial support such as fellowships and financial aid while on PELP.

 A graduate student who is appealing disqualification from graduate study for any reason, including failure to pass the Qualifying Examination, may request to be placed on PELP status while the appeal is being considered by the Administrative Committee of Graduate Council.
-Students should contact the appropriate Student Affairs Officer in Graduate Studies assigned to their program and request to be placed on PELP status pending the outcome of the appeal of the fail decision on their Qualifying Examination.
+Students should contact the appropriate Senior Academic Advisor in Graduate Studies assigned to their program and request to be placed on PELP status pending the outcome of the appeal of the fail decision on their Qualifying Examination.

 The approval of a student’s graduate adviser on the PELP advising form guarantees the student readmission for the quarter specified.
 By approving the leave, the adviser is certifying that space will be available for the student when he/she returns.
 For more information on PELP, contact the graduate program coordinator who will help initiate the application process.
 PELP time extension forms are available in Graduate Studies in 250 Mrak Hall, or through our Forms and Informational Materials page.